 The multiple barrier approach is an important concept as it provides the basis for effective treatment and allows each individual process stage to treat water to a suitable quality for subsequent downstream processes.
 Treatment therefore can consist of a number of stages, with initial pre-treatment by settling or pre-filtration through coarse media, filtration followed by chlorination.

 The Inspectorate has developed a manual on treatment for water supplies that outlines the different treatment options that are available for use in private supply systems.
-The document is available as the full manual or it can be downloaded by individual sections:
+The document is also available below to download, as the full manual or by individual sections:

 The Inspectorate has also produced additional guidance specifically for the use of UV systems within water supplies systems.